 returning royalist Bourbon army that eventually retook

-powerful eruption of Vesuvius in December of 1631, a
+of Vesuvius in December of 1631, a miracle wrought by

-miracle wrought by the intervention of San Gennaro, the patron saint
+the intervention of San Gennaro, the patron saint of the

 the bridge to invoke the intercession of the saint.
 A

-left); it still stands and shows the saint
+left); it still stands and shows the saint looking

 If the painting at the top of this entry is reasonably accurate as to scale, the Nepomuk shrine is at the center of the bridge (the S. Gennaro shrine, directly across from it today, is not yet in place).
 The bridge at that time looks to have been about 70 meters long, much shorter than the street that bears the name of Via Ponte della Maddalena today.
 It is almost impossible to visualize the area of the old Magdalene Bridge as it must have looked 200 years ago.
 The city wall no longer exists; the river is dried up; the bridge, itself, has become a street, and the entire area is now built out into the sea (on landfill) as the industrial port of Naples, which was heavily bombed in WWII.